Key takeaways

 How to decrease your app development budget

 We’ve answered the question of “How much does it cost to make an app?”
-Now let’s discuss two things that can decrease your app development cost.
+Now let’s discuss two things that can bring down your app development cost.

 Option 1.
 Cross-platform custom app development

 We’ve already discussed that one of the important factors that influence the cost is the number of platforms you chose to cover.
-We’ve also analyzed how much does it cost to build an app on native iOS and Android platforms or on both simultaneously.
+We’ve also analyzed how much cross-platform, Android and iOS app development costs.

 Option 2.
 MVP development